IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 :--- | :--- | :---
 **pkgs_galaxy** | A list of Ansible Galaxy collections that will be installed during the setup playbook.
 The collections listed are required. | [ ibm.ibm_zhmc, community.general, community.crypto, ansible.posix, community.libvirt ]
 **pkgs_controller** | A list of packages that will be installed on the machine running Ansible during the setup playbook. | [ openssh, expect, sshuttle ]
-**pkgs_kvm** | A list of packages that will be installed on the KVM Host during the setup_kvm_host playbook. | [ libguestfs, libvirt-client, libvirt-daemon-config-network, libvirt-daemon-kvm, cockpit-machines, libvirt-devel, virt-top, qemu-kvm, python3-lxml, cockpit, lvm2 ]
+**pkgs_kvm** | A list of packages that will be installed on the KVM Host during the setup_kvm_host playbook. | [ libguestfs, libvirt-client, libvirt-daemon-config-network, libvirt-daemon-kvm, cockpit-machines, virt-top, qemu-kvm, python3-lxml, cockpit, lvm2, httpd ]
 **pkgs_bastion** | A list of packages that will be installed on the bastion during the setup_bastion playbook.
 Feel free to add more as needed, just make sure to follow the same list format. | [ haproxy, httpd, bind, bind-utils, expect, firewalld, mod_ssl, python3-policycoreutils, rsync ]
 **pkgs_zvm** | A list of packages that will be installed in case of HCP (zVM nodes) or LPAR installation. | [ git, python3-pip, python3-devel, openssl-devel, rust, cargo, libffi-devel, wget, tar, jq, gcc, make, x3270, python39 ]